Tips for Instant Curb Appeal if you are Selling or Renting a Property

 You will also need to take steps to protect the area around your home, by covering up small plants or shrubs with plastic sheeting or drop cloths so that any cleaning agents you use will not come in direct contact with them.

 Where possible, move any garden or patio furniture away from the house.
 Cover all air vents, power outlets, and other electrical features outside your home with plastic secured with duct tape to prevent accidental damage.
+Remember, any damage to these sections, especially the plumbing system of your home, could be quite costly.
+Therefore, be very careful when doing any home improvement around your front or backyard.

 Houses decorated in white or light colours tend to show dirt more than those decorated in darker paint colours.